An Elmhurst education is about much more than teachers and classrooms.

 Each year, one or more Elmhurst political science majors get a first-hand look at the workings of American government through the Washington Semester program, hosted by American University in Washington, D.C., the Washington Internship Institute, or the Washington Center for Internships and Academic Seminars.

 As a participant, you’ll join an undergraduate “think tank” where you’ll learn about, debate, and experience how American government and institutions work.
 You’ll study with faculty exclusively devoted to the program and work as an intern in institutions as varied as Congress, the State Department, the Smithsonian, and the Washington Post.

-Seminars with prominent guest speakers such as Senator Richard Lugar, Henry Kissinger, and U.S. Supreme Court Justice Antonin Scalia test your political understanding.
+Seminars that have featured prominent guest speakers such as the late Senator Richard Lugar, Henry Kissinger, and the late U.S. Supreme Court Justice Antonin Scalia test your political understanding.
 You’ll also write a research paper.
 Recent papers have analyzed a bill concerning Native American reservations and health care and studied NAFTA’s effect on imports and exports between Mexico and the United States.